atsolberg/java-interview-test/README.md

-# java-interview-test-solution
+# java-interview-test
 Java problem to solve before interviews.
-Solution is included.

 - Clone the repository.
 - Import in IntelliJ as a 'new project from existing sources'.